 G(irls)20 is a non partisan, registered charity in Canada.
 Our registration # is 831021506RR0001.

 What is the G(irls)20 Summit?

-The G(irls) 20 Summit is modeled after the G20 Leaders’ Summit, selecting one delegate from each G20 nation plus a representative from the European & African Unions, Afghanistan, Pakistan and the MENA Region.
-The delegates meet before the leaders of the world’s most powerful nations meet at the G20 Leader’s Summit which takes place in the fall of each year.
-We do this in advance so that we can present recommendations for consideration by G20 Leaders.
+The G(irls)20 Summit is modeled after the G20 Leaders’ Summit, selecting one delegate from each G20 nation plus a representative from the European & African Unions, Afghanistan, Pakistan and the MENA Region.
+The delegates meet before the leaders of the world’s most powerful nations meet at the G20 Leader’s Summit.
+We do this in advance of their meeting so that we can present recommendations for consideration by G20 Leaders.

 G(irls)20 focus on the fact that girls with economic opportunities grow in value in their communities and their communities grow with them.
 Girls invest in themselves, their families and other girls, creating a ripple effect that can lift entire communities out of poverty.

 G(irls)20 mobilizes the private, social profit, academic and government sectors to present achievable recommendations to G20 Leaders via a global platform that represents half the world’s population.
 With this in mind, we have devised a program that economically & politically empowers adolescent girls, unlocks their economic potential and gives them the skills they need to flourish.
 We work with incredible people and organizations to ignite adolescent girls’ potential and unleash the impact they can have on their communities and countries.